Your first year of university should, to some extent, be a time of exploration.

 Then list the optional courses.
 These may be courses used for

 distribution requirements, to explore program options, or simply

 electives to satisfy your various interests.
 Include some alternatives

 in case you find a scheduling conflict later.

-For assistance with course selection or to review your choices contact the academic advisor, Sarah Kardash, at firstname.lastname@example.org or (506) 364-3200.
+For assistance with course selection or to review your choices contact the first year academic advisor, Sarah Cormier, at email@example.com or (506) 364-3287.

 You are also welcome to consult with a faculty program advisor for your intended program(s) of study.